Skip to content

 return can_move_statement_before_barrier(instruction, cast("list[Instruction]", statement_group))

-Checks whether an instruction can be moved before a group of 'linked' barriers.
-Returns True if none of the qubits used by the instruction are part of any barrier, False otherwise.
+Checks whether an instruction can be moved before a group of linked barriers.

 Source code in opensquirrel/passes/merger/general_merger.py